 Social Box is an initiative to distribute laptops in order to support those who have never had a computer.
 If eligible (e.g. those on low income, disabled and the elderly), would be gifted a laptop.
 There is also a 6 week basic computer literacy class that can be taken.
 Every Wednesday evening, there is a remote telephone support for computer enquiries.

 O2 Community Calling

-O2 Community Calling is a collaboration between O2 and Hubbub to distribute gifted smart phones to disadvantaged families.
-This is initially in South East London, but there are plans to roll this project out, if successful.
-This project relies on phones which have been donated by the public and then have been re-configured, and also O2 have donated 300 handsets with pay as you go sim cards.
+O2 Community Calling is a successful collaboration between O2 and Hubbub to distribute gifted smart phones and provide free connectivity to the most vulnerable individuals in the UK who are digitally excluded.
+This project relies on phones which have been donated by the public and then have been re-configured.
+Each recipient receives 12 months' free data provided by O2, and access to free digital skills training.